lesleyrs/Client3/docs/README.md

 - init() moved to main() as that's emscriptens entrypoint
 - emscripten wasm goes out of sync on lowmem if the tab was unfocused and tinysoundfont isn't running.
 The typescript client uses absolute time to avoid this issue, but since tsf is making it work on highmem it's not very important.
 - dnslookup on web just shows your public ip instead of dns, this is expected and the same applies to the typescript client.
 If dnslookup fails to resolve and welcome screen lags you can set `hide_dns = 1` in config.ini to skip it.
+- http requests for checksums/cache (not done as they aren't supposed to change and saving files on consoles depends on if sdcard or romfs was used) another downside is that being "connected" in emulators generally stops you from being able to fast forward so load times will be slow.

 - networking/midi/login flames run on the same thread
 - synchronized is unused and there's no run() function in client.c